florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 *********************
 Cost model structure
 *********************
-This is a reference model structure of the LCC model using TBM-900 as the base aircraft.
+This diagram presents the structure of the LCC model using the TBM-900 as a support.

 .. raw:: html